Thomson Reuters profit falls on severance costs

-"We have seen improving sales trends now for the last several quarters," Thomson Reuters Chief Executive James Smith said in an interview.
+"We have seen improving sales trends now for the last several quarters," Thomson Reuters Chief Executive James Smith said in an interview on Tuesday.

+Still, the global news and information company reported better-than-expected earnings mainly because of cost cutting.
+It spent $78 million (50 million pounds) on severance in the period and also booked a tax charge of $235 million.

+Earlier in the year, Thomson Reuters said there would be $100 million in severance costs related to about 2,500 job cuts.

-Excluding the severance charges, first-quarter profit topped Wall Street's expectations, helped by operating expenses that fell 8 percent.
-Revenue was in line with analysts' forecasts, up 2 percent to $3.1 billion before currency changes, on the strength of the company's Legal and Tax & Accounting divisions.
+The company reported that revenue from ongoing businesses rose 2 percent to $3.1 billion before currency changes on the strength of its Legal and Tax & Accounting divisions.
+First-quarter revenue met analysts' expectations, according to Thomson Reuters I/B/E/S.

 "The good news is they are ahead on their cost savings plans," said Claudio Aspesi, a senior analyst at Sanford Bernstein & Co.